 In the earliest days of the Royal Academy in London, during the reign of King George III, the name of Richard Morton Paye was a familiar and important one.
 Paye first exhibited at the Royal Academy in 1773, aged 23, when he had six works accepted for the summer exhibition.
-Over the next thirty years he exhibited there on sixty-six occasions, with many of his pictures being hung ‘on the line’ (at eye level), the most prestigious position reserved for the year’s most estimable works.
-At the same time his paintings adorned the walls of the other leading exhibition venues at the Society of Artists and the British Institution.
+Over the next thirty years he exhibited there on sixty-six occasions, with many of his paintings being hung ‘on the line’ (at eye level), the most prestigious position reserved for the year’s most estimable works.
+His paintings also adorned the walls of the Society of Artists and the British Institution, the other leading exhibition venues of the period.

 “Though placed by the side of those of Sir Joshua Reynolds, Benjamin West, John Hoppner and others of name and note, his performances attracted the notice and approbation of the best judges of the Fine Arts.”